lbonn/rofi/README.md

 # Manpage

 For more up to date information, please see the manpages.
 The other sections and links might have outdated information as they have relatively less maintainance than the manpages.
-So, if you come across any issues please consult manpages, [discussion](https://github.com/davatorium/rofi/discussions) and [issue tracker](https://github.com/davatorium/rofi/issues?q=) before filing new issue.
+So, if you come across any issues please consult manpages, [discussion from upstream rofi](https://github.com/davatorium/rofi/discussions) and [issue tracker](https://github.com/lbonn/rofi/issues?q=) before filing new issue.

  * Manpages:
      * [rofi](doc/rofi.1.markdown)